cortexapps/terraform-provider-cortex/docs/resources/catalog_entity.md

 Optional:

-- `components` (Set of String) List of Jira components for the entity.
+- `components` (List of String) List of Jira components for the entity.
 - `default_jql` (String) Default JQL to surface issues for the entity.
-- `labels` (Set of String) List of Jira labels for the entity.
+- `labels` (List of String) List of Jira labels for the entity.
-- `projects` (Set of String) List of Jira projects for the entity.
+- `projects` (List of String) List of Jira projects for the entity.